This website uses cookies to help improve your user experience

 Apart from receiving and storing procedures, it is very important to focus on the main challenge of the task, the one of creating real-time analytics to detect trends and patterns in user activities.
 To do this, we implement an additional service that extracts statistics and meaningful insights on online user activity from the data that’s stored by topics in Kafka.

 As a result, we obtain a flexible pipeline where elements can be easily excluded or added to the system in line with changes in requirements to business objectives.
-We can implement the service to track user activity across an OTT platform or website, collect the data, and efficiently store it in HDFS cluster for further usage.
+We can implement the service to track user activity across an OTT platform or website, collect the data, and efficiently store it in the HDFS cluster for further usage.

-On top of this, we can add analytics microservice to extract meaningful insights from our data in real time, provide new opportunities for business decision-making, and offer tech improvements.
+On top of this, we can add an analytics microservice to extract meaningful insights from our data in real time, provide new opportunities for business decision-making, and offer tech improvements.
 Furthermore, flexible microservice architecture enables us to increase the scale and complexity of analytics systems, improving them in line with new requests and challenges.

 Building the major system mock-up upon microservices, developers have no need to update the whole system any time they change core functions like analytics.